 If you want to avoid crowds, you should visit during the September-February period.
 This is the best time for relaxing sightseeing.
 You won’t see the cherry blossoms, but you will see more of the sights.

 The Best Time to Visit Kyoto on a Budget

 The winter months of November and December have few tourists, both local and international, and relatively cold temperatures.
 Because of these factors, you’ll be able to get good deals on accommodations, attractions and food and drink.

 If you want to visit Japan on a budget, it’s very important to visit during a less busy period.
 Though November and December are our top picks here, January and February can also be pretty inexpensive times too.

-Japan is an expensive country, especially during peak periods, so at any other time of year, you might struggle to save money on your visit.
+Japan is an expensive country, especially during peak periods, when you’ll struggle to travel on a budget.

-The Best Time to Visit with Kids and Families
+The Best Time to Visit Kyoto with Kids and Families

 The best period to visit Kyoto with your kids is early fall.
-During this time, there aren’t too many crowds, and the temperatures aren’t too low.
+During this time, there aren’t too many crowds and temperatures aren’t too low.
 Although winter temperatures are tolerable for adults, kids might find them uncomfortable – and you might find their subsequent whining uncomfortable.

-If you visit during this period, queues will also be relatively short, so you can enjoy all of the best kid-friendly attractions, such as Kyoto Aquarium and the further-afield attractions of Universal Studios and Nara Deer Park.
+If you visit during this period, queues will also be relatively short, so you can quickly and easily enjoy all of the best kid-friendly attractions.
+The best nearby attractions for kids include Kyoto Aquarium, Universal Studios and Nara Deer Park.